SharedStake/SIPs/SIPS/sip-1.md

 - Preamble - RFC 822 style headers containing metadata about the SIP, including the SIP number, a short descriptive title (limited to a maximum of 44 characters), and the author details.
 - Simple Summary - “If you can’t explain it simply, you don’t understand it well enough.”
 Provide a simplified and layman-accessible explanation of the SIP.
 - Abstract - a short (~200 word) description of the technical issue being addressed.
-- Motivation (\*optional) - The motivation is critical for SIPs that want to change Yearn.
+- Motivation (\*optional) - The motivation is critical for SIPs that want to change SharedStake.
 It should clearly explain why the existing specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
 - Rationale - The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
 - Test Cases - Test cases may be added during the implementation phase but are required before implementation.